Course Leaders 2018-19

 Elizabeth Jensen – Elizabeth is a National Board Certified teacher at Grandview High School.
 Additionally, she teaches developmental English classes and tutors in the Writing Center at the Grandview campus of Yakima Valley College.
 She has worked with Bridge to College as a teacher, Team Leader, and Trainer.
 Elizabeth spends time as a mentor teacher, PLC leader, and an edtpa scorer.

 Stephanie King – Stephanie is currently an English teacher at Granger High School in the lower Yakima Valley town of Granger.
-She teaches University of Washington in the High School English 131/111, English 12, Bridge to College ELA, and Collection of Evidence.
-Stephanie is National Board Certified and holds a Masters in Education.
-She also coaches the varsity and middle school girls’ soccer teams, is the adviser for National Honor Society, A.S.B., the Class of 2018, and is a National Boards Ambassador.
+She teaches University of Washington in the High School English 131/111, English 12, Bridge to College ELA, and Senior Capstone.
+Stephanie is National Board Certified and has her Masters in Education.

 Other Bridge to College English Course Leaders (pictures and/or bios pending):